 Other adjustments to counter GERD symptoms include:

-- eating small meals throughout the day rather than three large meals
+- Eating small meals throughout the day rather than three large meals.

-- wearing loose-fitting clothing to take pressure off your stomach
+- Wearing loose-fitting clothing to take pressure off your stomach.

-- coffee (decaf and caffeinated)
+- coffee and teas that contain caffeine

 - citrus fruits and juices